Influences on Faculty Uptake from a Faculty Learning Community: Results

+All three of our Fellows teach courses with different structures.
+As they talked about designing material for their course, they all mention how the structure of their course influenced the ways in which they designed their material.

+Ron teaches a class with only a lecture component.
+The educational resources that Ron uses allows him to create a student led activity in the lecture format, Although Ron is able to create an activity for his lecture-based class, he says that the structure of his class made the design of the activity challenging.
+In an end of the year survey, Ron writes, “[Developing material that gets students to engage in 3DL] was challenging because of the “pull” of the traditional lecture style is surprisingly hard to resist~[F].”
+Although the “pull” of the lecture is hard to resist Ron creates a class activity for his 3DL unit.

+Charlie teaches a class with lecture, lab, and recitation components.
+Therefore, Charlie chose where to place his 3DL activity.
 Due to the structure of the class, Charlie also had to decide where he would like to introduce 3DL into the classroom.
+A couple factors like time and class structure help Charlie decide where he should place the activity in his class.
 Charlie sees “time is at a, at a real premium~[I]”, and because of this “spending, you know, 15 minutes, even 15 minutes doing the lecture activity would have been brutal~[I].”
-Presenting a 3D activity in the recitation seemed to make the most sense because of the nature of the class.
-Charlie goes on to say, “The recitation seems like the ideal place to put the sort of thing that's the time where the students really have time to, you know, get involved and, and get their hands dirty~[I].”
-We see 3DL appearing within the recitation component of Charlie’s class due to the problem-solving environment that the class provides.
+Presenting a 3D activity in the recitation seemed to make the most sense to him because of the nature of the class.
+Charlie goes on to say, “The recitation seems like the ideal place to put the sort of thing.
+That's the time where the students really have time to, you know, get involved and, and get their hands dirty~[I].”
+We see 3DL appearing within the recitation component of Charlie’s class due to the problem-solving environment and the time that the class provides.

-When it came to thinking about how the material should be taught, Charlie feels he did not put much thought into how the material would be taught because he spent more time figuring how to represent the problem to students.
-This is because creating the material was “a challenging enough of a task, that, you know, trying to, you know, just the formulation of the question is seems more difficult than, you know, even trying to teach it~[I].”
-We see time, that time spent designing activities has an affect on the amount of time that Charlie can spend thinking about other aspects of the 3DL unit.

-In summary, several factors influenced the way Charlie approached transforming his ideas into usable material these include: working with his colleague, selection of scientific principles, the structure of his class, and time.